 University of New South Wales

-“We provided these scholarships in recognition that one of the main difficulties Indigenous students face is financial, with many having disadvantaged backgrounds and financial responsibilities above and beyond that of non-Indigenous students.”
+Speaking on the scholarship program Hamish Balnaves, CEO of The Balnaves foundation said, “We provided these scholarships in recognition that one of the main difficulties Indigenous students face is financial, with many having disadvantaged backgrounds and financial responsibilities above and beyond that of non-Indigenous students.”

-The Indigenous Law Centre (ILC) is an integral part of the Faculty of Law at UNSW.
-Established in 1981, the ILC is the only Indigenous law research centre in Australia.
-The ILC contributes to the recognition, protection and development of the legal rights and freedoms of Indigenous peoples both in Australia and internationally.
-Appointed The Balnaves Chair in Constitutional Law in 2020, Professor Megan Davis is one of the key architects of the Uluru Statement from the Heart whose focus is on ensuring the advancement of this critical national agenda.
+Established in 1981 and an integral part of the Faculty of Law at UNSW, The Indigenous Law Centre (ILC) is the only Indigenous Law research centre in Australia.
+The ILC contributed to the recognition, protection and development of the legal rights and freedoms of Indigenous peoples in Australia.

 “It is an honour to be named The Balnaves Foundation Chair in Constitutional Law.
 My priorities as Chair will be to provide the academic rigour needed to inform development of proposals for constitutional amendment and institutional design of a Voice to Parliament, as well as the foundations of a future Makarrata Commission as set down in the Uluru Statement [from the Heart], to oversee agreement making across the federation and to facilitate truth telling processes,” Professor Davis said in 2020.